 Rule Under Which New Complaints Were Submitted

 Rule 109(c)(1) - appeal from

-local court's disposition155
+local court's disposition125

-Rule 109 (c)(2) - at the
+Rule 109(c)(2) - at the

 request of a local court0

 Rule $109(c)(3)$ - notification

-by local court of discipline4
+by local court of discipline1

 Rule $109(c)(4)$ - notification

 by local court of resignation

-with investigation pending 1
+with investigation pending0

-2012 Caseload - Subordinate Judicial Officers Cases Pending 1/1/125 New Complaints Considered Discrepancies in totals are due to consolidated com- plaints/dispositions or reopened matters.
+2013 Caseload - Subordinate Judicial Officers

+Cases Pending 1/1/13

+New Complaints Considered126

+Cases Concluded 127

+Cases Pending 12/31/13

+Cases Concluded

+In 2013, the commission concluded its review of 127 complaints involving subordinate judicial officers.
+The commission closed 121 of these matters after initial review because it determined that the superior court's handling and disposition of the complaints were adequate and that no further proceedings were warranted.
+Following investigation, the commission closed six of the cases without discipline.

+At the end of the year, three matters remained pending before the commission.